 Condition of the hull.
 Hulls in good condition are easier to detail.
 A badly oxidized hull will require significantly more work than one that has been detailed recently.

 Boat size.
 Larger boats are obviously more work.
 More complex boats like a catamaran or trimaran that have more hull surface will also require more work compared to a monohull of similar length.

 Location.
-There are no industry standard rates for boaters and location will play a major role.
+There are no industry standard rates for boat detailing and location will play a major role.
 Boat detailers that perform excellent work command a premium and are often booked weeks or months in advance in major boating regions.

-With these factors in mind, boat detailing costs average around $15 per foot.
+With these factors in mind, boat detailing costs average between $15 and $25 per foot.
 Vessels that are regularly detailed or new and in good condition may be less expensive whereas vessels needing more work or in areas where demand for experienced detailers is high will likely be charged more.
-Prices in the $20 per foot range are not uncommon with larger jobs commanding even higher rates.
+Boat detail prices in the $30 per foot range are not uncommon with larger or more complex jobs commanding even higher rates.